sdonich/Log4netTutorial/README.md

 # Log4net Tutorial
 This repository is the sample code developed in the log4net training video [Application Logging in C#: The log4net tutorial](http://youtu.be/2lAdQ_QwNww "Application Logging in C#").
 The commits in the repository have been tagged with versions that correspond to the sections of the video where that particular code was built.
-Below you will see what each section covers. test
+Below you will see what each section covers. test. test another

 ## Sections Covered ##
 ### v1.0 - Getting Started ###